Chaitalykundu/Web-Development/06-Angular/Theory/03-Templates/01-Theory.md

 &nbsp;

-Each Angular template in your application is a section of HTML to include as a part of the page that the browser displays.
 An Angular HTML template renders a view, or user interface, in the browser, just like regular HTML, but with a lot more functionality.

+It is essentially HTML combined with Angular's built-in **directives**, **bindings** and **expressions** that render dynamic content.

+Templates allow Angular to interact with DOM and reflect the components data dynamically within the view.

 &nbsp;

 &nbsp;

-When you generate an Angular application with the Angular CLI, the `app.component.html` file is the default template containing placeholder HTML.
+When we generate an Angular application with the Angular CLI, it creates `app.component.html` file which is the default template containing placeholder HTML.

 The template syntax guides show you how to control the UX/UI by coordinating data between the class and the template.